Before Discovering Yoga

 Meeting The Master

-For 10 years Swami Vishnudevananda continued at the Sivananda Ashram and was trained in all aspects of Yoga by Swami Sivananda.
-Swami Vishnudevananda quickly became an exceptional adept in the path of Hatha-Yoga and was a very keen and tireless Karma Yogi.
-One day Swami Sivananda gave Swamiji a 10 Rupee note (less than a dollar!) and his blessings to travel to the West and spread the teachings of Vedanta.
+For ten years Swami Vishnudevananda continued at the Sivananda Ashram and was trained in all aspects of Yoga by Swami Sivananda.
+Swami Vishnudevananda quickly became an exceptional adept in the path of Hatha Yoga and was a very keen and tireless Karma Yogi.
+One day Swami Sivananda gave Swamiji a ten rupee note and his blessings to travel to the West and spread the teachings of yoga and Vedanta.
 "People are waiting" were the words of the Master.